jshlbrd/jshlbrd.github.io/content/writing/2024_aws_exactly_once_semantics.md

 - What is the appropriate timeout, if any, for the lock?[^40]
 - How does the system behave under heavy load or backpressure?[^50]

 And the most important consideration: *What happens next if message processing fails*?
-At the point of failure, the message has already been locked and can't be processed again.
+At the point of failure, the message is already locked and can't be processed again.
 You might consider:
 - Skipping the message entirely.
    - Now your exactly once system is an at-most once system, which is probably not what you want.
 - Routing the message to a dead-letter queue.